vahnivesh/pwn.college_vahnivesh/Linux_Luminarium/Hello_Hackers.md

 ## What I learned
-The shell keeps a history of commands I’ve typed. we can use the arrow up and down to scroll through the history we can type history mainly, to get a numbered history
+The shell keeps a history of commands I’ve typed.
+We can use the arrow up and down to scroll through the history.
+We can type history mainly, to get a numbered history

 ![screenshot of terminal with history](image1.png)